Preparing the house for Christmas!

 Cosy up for Christmas

-After days like today when it’s freezing cold outside, I can’t wait to break out the blankets and spread them around the lounge so that our guests will feel cosy when they settle down on the sofa.
+After days like today when it’s cold outside, I can’t wait to break out the blankets and spread them around the lounge so that our guests will feel cosy when they settle down on the sofa.
 I shall be looking to buy new cushions to make the sofas, even more, inviting ready for all those nostalgic Christmas movies to start.

 How do you prepare your home for Christmas?